 As capital is increasingly directed towards transition themes, opportunities to generate returns are created as well.

 “It will be increasingly important for those who are managing money to understand how policy will change,” notes Tom Tayler, senior manager in the Aviva Investors Sustainable Finance Centre of Excellence.
-“Those shifts will transform industries, creating losers but also huge winners – the Apples and Googles of tomorrow.
+“Those shifts will transform industries, creating losers but also huge winners.
 Anticipating them means asset managers can be on the right side of those trends for clients.

 “As a heavily regulated industry, we understand regulation, so we can and do advocate for legal and regulatory changes that help bring more sustainable practices into place,” he says.